 In February, everything starts rolling again as nature slowly wakes up.
 Those who have been busy have already done their garden planning in the quieter winter months.
 Now the first seasonal work can begin.
 In addition to caring for fruit trees and shrubs, there are also tasks such as preparing for the season, maintaining cold frames, cultivation and winter sowing.

 By February at the latest, the experienced gardener has planned the season.
-This involves drawing up plans for mixed crops and planting neighbors and marking the sowing dates so that everything is done on time.
-Attention is also paid to maintaining a healthy crop rotation.
+This involves drawing up plans for mixed crops and planting companions and marking the sowing dates so that everything is done on time.
+Attention is also paid to maintaining healthy succession cropping.
 You can find out How to Plan and Prepare Your Gardening Year in this article.

 Once you have completed your planning, you can buy or order seeds.
 This is because you can already start sowing some of the seeds this month.
 The selection of seeds is also at its widest now.
 We recommend that you opt for organic and seed-resistant seeds.